 In this module, we examine various issues in relation to bilingualism and multilingualism in the context of education policy-making and policy-delivery in different countries and regions.
 The course starts with a discussion of the theoretical and national policy frameworks for language planning.
 Subsequent sessions move from an analysis of the issues relating to medium of instruction in schools, to analysis of language diversity and multilingual practice in the classroom, and finally to examination of the relationship between language and identity at the individual level.
-Other sub-themes in this module include study abroad, intercultural communication, language policy and assessment, and languages of schooling and international development.
+Other sub-themes in this module include study abroad, intercultural communication, language policy and assessment.